Mitsubishi Galant: Third generation (A120/A130; 1976)

 In Japan, the Galant range received a new variant in March 1978, known as Galant Sigma Eterna.
 This model has single rectangular headlights and different taillights.
 This model also sold as facelift model for selected markets in Europe, New Zealand and South America.
 Seven months later the twin round headlights front design was replaced with one featuring twin square headlights and also new taillights.
 Models with engines which passed the new 1978 standards changed from the A120 to the A130 range.
 Mitsubishi had limited resources, and the large choice of engines for the Galant lineup was reduced to one 1.6 and one 2.0, with 86 and 105 PS, at the beginning of the 1979 model year.

 Todd Motors initially assembled 1.6 GL, 1.85 GLX and two-litre GLS sedan models for New Zealand, with the GLS getting a five-speed manual transmission as standard with three-speed auto optional.
 These were the first NZ-assembled Mitsubishis to have rear screen demisters as standard.
 Early cars had conventional rod-suspended headliners developed locally to meet local content rules but these were notorious for collapsing on to the passengers' heads and were quickly replaced by newly developed, glued-in moulded foam liners.
 The range was later revised to add the wagon and drop the 1.85-litre engine.

 The third generation Galant was the recipient of the Car of the Year award in South Africa in 1977.
 In South Africa, where it was built by the Sigma Motor Corporation, it was sold as the Colt Galant.
 Originally sold with the 1.6- and the 2.0-liter engines, the automatic-only 2.6-liter engine arrived in the middle of 1979 and was developed locally.
 The 2.6 arrived elsewhere only later.
 Mid-1979 was also when the facelifted (square headlights) model appeared in South Africa, with new "low-inertia" engines.
 Power output for the 2.0-liter remained at 65.5 kW, but period testers felt it more powerful than the previous version.

+Claimed, DIN power outputs in the European market were considerably lower than the JIS Gross ratings used in Japan.
+The 2-litre engine had a claimed realistic 85 PS in Europe, fewer than the 1.6 in Japan.